ThomasHelfer/ThomasHelfer/README.md

 ### Hi there 👋

 I’m Thomas Helfer, dedicated researcher at the crossroads of artificial intelligence, high-performance computation, and astrophysics.
+I am interested in how machine learning can be used to speed up partial differential equations.

 <!--
 **ThomasHelfer/ThomasHelfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.